-The UK Energy Research Centre has been awarded £1.5 million Whole Systems Networking Fund, aimed at improving communications and collaboration between whole systems energy researchers and those engaged in more disciplinary focussed areas of research.
+UKERC have launched a £1.5 million Whole Systems Networking Fund.
+Funded by EPSRC, this scheme aims to improve the diversity, communications and collaboration between whole systems energy researchers and those engaged in more disciplinary focused areas of research.

 Press Release 03 Apr 2017

 UKERC awarded £1.5M to establish Networking Fund for Energy Research Community

 UKERC Operations Manager

 What do we mean by ‘whole-systems energy research’?

 The Scientific Advisory Committee (SAC) of the RCUK Energy Programme has established a definition of whole systems energy research:

 Whole-systems energy research aims at a better understanding of the energy landscape, incorporating socio-economic, physical, natural, environmental and biological systems, at all spatial and temporal scales.
 It addresses complexities, interactions and interdependencies within the landscape, and with other systems.
 Whole-systems energy research necessarily draws upon a wide range of disciplines and methodologies.
 It does not demand comprehensive coverage at the level of individual projects, but projects must be aware of and demonstrate this approach.